-But the most importantly, I did was not give up.
-Whenever I could, I would meet with editors and art directors in person.
-With every rejection I learned something new, and changed my approach until I finally got a portfolio I was really proud of.
-I continued to meet with publishers until I found an editor who really understood me and knew my potential.
+But most importantly, I did not give up.
+Whenever I could, I met with editors and art directors in person.
+With every rejection I learned something new and changed my approach, until I finally got a portfolio I was really proud of.
+I continued to meet with publishers until I found an editor who really understood me and my potential.

-There was no gaming art in my children’s book portfolio.
-All the pieces were specifically created for the field.
-To view some of these early works, check out the MISC. category under the ART section of the website.
+Although I started illustrating for role-playing games, there was no gaming art in my children’s book portfolio.
+All the pieces were specifically created for the portfolio.

 Q: Will you look at my idea for a children’s book?
 Perhaps we can collaborate?